azuredevcollege/aidevcollege/day2/CustomVisionApp/CustomVisionApp.md

 ## Summary of the Custom Vision Application
+<details><summary>For a detailed description of the Custom Vision Application, look here.
+Otherwise, please directly move onto the challenge below.</summary>
 Using an Azure Custom Vision Object Detection model to detect Logos in a web browser (using TensorFlow)

 This application is able to detect a logo on an image and labels it as a result.
 This shows how an ml expert who trained a model can then integrate this in an application as a developer would proceed.
 This challenge is divided into two parts, first the explanation and second the actual hands-on part.
 The model was trained with the [Microsoft Azure Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) service which we learned about in the Cognitive Services section earlier.
 For the training we used the [Azure Logo images](https://github.com/microsoft/AIVisualProvision/tree/master/Documents/Images/Training_DataSet).
 To be transparent of the origin of the data, it is used from the AI Vision Provision demo shown at the Microsoft Connect() event in 2018.